The history of criminal convictions against gay and bi men

 Members of the armed forces who were prosecuted for the above offences were sometimes charged under separate laws covering the armed forces.

-Removing historical convictions from criminal records
+Disregarding certain historical convictions from criminal records

-From 1 October 2012, people in England and Wales with convictions and cautions for acts which are no longer unlawful, can apply to the Home Office to have these offences removed from their criminal records.
+From 1 October 2012, people in England and Wales with convictions and cautions for acts which are no longer unlawful, can apply to the Home Office to have these offences disregarded from their criminal records.